Leighton Andrews: Professional career

-He has written three books, Wales Says Yes (Seren, 1999), Ministering to Education (Parthian, 2014) and Facebook, the Media and Democracy (Routledge, 2019).
+Prior to his election to the National Assembly for Wales, Andrews worked in Cardiff University's School of Journalism, Media and Cultural Studies, at which he was an Honorary Professor.
+After he lost his seat, he returned to Cardiff University, as part of its Business School, as a Professor of Practice in Public Service.
+He has written frequently on Media and Journalism, particularly broadcasting policy, on Welsh Politics, particularly on the period around the devolution referendums, and on Ministerial power and its use.

 Attitude to devolution

 Andrews voted 'Yes' in the first referendum on devolution in 1979, his first ever vote.
 He was one of the founders of the Yes campaign in 1997.

 Andrews supported primary law-making powers for the National Assembly for Wales, provided they were approved by the people of Wales in a referendum.
 He argued at the Welsh Labour Special Conference in September 2004 that this should have been Welsh Labour's response to the Richard Commission, arguing "Are we really going to say that Rhodri Morgan cannot have primary law-making powers when Gerry Adams and the Reverend Ian Paisley can?"

 In the autumn of 2010, he was asked by First Minister Carwyn Jones and Deputy First Minister Ieuan Wyn Jones to convene the planning group for the Yes campaign in the successful March 2011 referendum on the Assembly's law-making powers.